Benefits and Terms & Conditions for Appointment (Employment) in Residency Training Programs

 Requirements to begin the training program: In order to begin a program sponsored by the UAMS COM, all applicants must meet the requirements for eligibility and selection as specified by the policy of the Graduate Medical Education Committee on Recruitment and Appointment (1 200 Recruitment and Appointment), the program’s criteria and the criteria found in the Program’s ACGME Requirements.
 The applicant must supply proof that he/she meets all criteria to their program director; complete a pre-employment negative drug screen as specified by the UAMS Medical Center Drug Testing policy; successful completion of a criminal background check; and complete all steps in the electronic on boarding checklist within the designated time frame.
 Supplying misinformation on any of the documents is grounds for disciplinary action, including immediate dismissal from the program.

-Annual Records and Requirements to continue in a training program: Prior to the beginning of each academic year, a resident must complete the Annual GME Survey; the Physician Health Questionnaire; the Attestation about policies and procedures; the annual Agreement of Appointment and return these to the coordinator of the resident’s program by the designated date Residents/fellows who return the forms and complete the Annual GME Survey will receive the increase in stipend for the next PGY level.
+Annual Records and Requirements to continue in a training program: Prior to the beginning of each academic year, a resident must complete the Physician Health Questionnaire; the Attestation about policies and procedures; the annual Agreement of Appointment; and return these to the coordinator of the resident’s program by the designated date.
+Residents/fellows who return the forms will be eligible to receive the increase in stipend for the next PGY level.
 Each program’s Clinical Competency Committee will advise the program director who will ultimately make the decision.